-You are welcome to visit your child's school.
-As always, student safety is our first concern.
+Parents/guardians are welcome to visit your child's school.
+As always, student safety is the District's first concern.
 The Independence School District locks all doors during the school day to further ensure the safety of students and staff.
-Please remember to bring your ID with you as you approach the school doors during school hours.
-You will be allowed entrance into the building once you present proper identification.
-All visitors (including parents and guardians) follow all posted safety protocols and are required to report to the school office upon entering the building to receive a visitor badge.
+Visitors must remember to bring ID to enter the school doors during school hours.
+Visitors will be allowed entrance into the building once they present proper identification.
+All visitors (including parents and guardians) must follow all posted safety protocols and are required to report to the school office upon entering the building to receive a visitor badge.
 For the safety of all students, parents/guardians should not walk students to class as part of ongoing arrival routines.
 Any visitor without an observable visitor's badge will be asked to return to the office.

 Parents/guardians are welcome to visit the school during specially planned activities and events.
 The school will send out information about activities open to parents/guardians and visitors.
-Please communicate with the classroom teacher if you plan to participate in the special activity.
+Parents/guardians should communicate with the classroom teacher if they plan to participate in the special activity.

 Instructional time is reserved for focused learning and, as such, cannot accommodate visitors or guests.
 Parents/guardians needing to visit a teacher should make an appointment, so the teacher's time with students is not interrupted.
-The district protects instructional time from interruptions.
+The District protects instructional time from interruptions.